 Their first task is locating, reading, and understanding the will including any codicils to know how they are to proceed.
 This is best if they have done this prior to your death.

 Once the funeral and burial is done, it is time to prepare for probate.
+There are many steps to get ready.

-Once the probate process has started, they will continue to manage the estate and begin to arbitrate the estate finances and arrange for payment of estate debts and expenses.
+Once the probate process has started, they will continue to manage the estate and begin to settle the estate finances and arrange for payment of estate debts and expenses.
 Depending on the details of the estate, many specific duties may be required.

 Collect and create an inventory of all personal property and assets in the estate and protect them until distribution determines who inherits the property.